deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 1. You can omit these settings of anonymous read access is configured for LDAP.
 2. Enter the password into the `bindPW` in the plain text format.
 Strategies involving the passing of hashed passwords are not supported.

-## Configuring the OAuth2 client in dex for connecting an application
+## Configuring the OAuth2 client in Dex for connecting an application

 This configuration is suitable for applications that can independently perform oauth2 authentication without using an oauth2 proxy.
 The [`DexClient`](cr.html#dexclient) custom resource enables applications to use dex.